fish-shell/fish-shell/README.md

     sudo apt-get install libncurses5-dev

-on RedHat, CentOS, or Amazon EC2:
+On RedHat, CentOS, or Amazon EC2:

     sudo yum install ncurses-devel

-To build with translation support, make sure you have a gettext package installed.

-To build the documentation, make sure you have Doxygen installed.

 ## Runtime Dependencies

+fish requires a curses implementation, such as ncurses, to run.

 fish requires a number of utilities to operate, which should be present on any Unix, GNU/Linux or OS X system.
-These include (but are not limited to) grep, awk, sed, which, and getopt.
-The bc program is also required.
+These include (but are not limited to) hostname, grep, awk, sed, which, and getopt. fish also requires the bc program.

+Translation support requires the gettext program.

 Some optional features of fish, such as the manual page completion parser and the web configuration tool, require Python.

 In order to generate completions from man pages compressed with either lzma or xz, you may need to install an extra Python package.
 Python versions prior to 2.6 are not supported.
 For Python versions 2.6 to 3.2 you need to install the module `backports.lzma`.
 How to install it depends on your system and how you installed Python.
 Most Linux distributions should include it as a package named `backports-lzma` (or similar).
 From version 3.3 onwards, Python already includes the required module.

 ## Packages for Linux